nmfs-ost/noaa-fit-resources/_posts/2019-08-16-reproducibile.md

 ## What is reproducibility?

-> "An article about computational results is advertising, not scholarship.The actual scholarship is the full software environment, code, and data, that produced the result."
+> "An article about computational results is advertising, not scholarship.The actual scholarship is the full software environment, code, and data that produced the result."
 >
 \- Claerbout and Karrenbach, 1992